philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   In the new text area, enter the following text:
           ```
-          The following is the building directory.
+          This is our building directory:
           ```
     -   Select the text box above the one you just edited, and click **Delete** on the command bar to remove the default text.